fashni/MxLRC/README.md

 # Musixmatch Token
-Follow the guide [here](https://spicetify.app/docs/faq#sometimes-popup-lyrics-andor-lyrics-plus-seem-to-not-work) to get the new Musixmatch token.
+Follow the guide [here](https://spicetify.app/docs/faq#sometimes-popup-lyrics-andor-lyrics-plus-seem-to-not-work) to get the new Musixmatch token, then put the token as `MX_TOKEN` variable in the code.